How It Started

 The Pentagon House Project

-MACV will provide the case management to vets who are getting back on their feet.
-Your support will allow rents to be very affordable, serving people that make less than 50% of the area median income.
-To learn more, contact board member Kenn Roehl (roehlkenn@gmail.com) or call us at 507.258.4992.
+MACV provides the case management to vets who are getting back on their feet.
+Your support will allow rents to stay affordable, serving people that make less than 50% of the area median income.
+To learn more, contact Jeff Urban (jeff@bcdcrochester.org) or call us at 507.258.4992.
 Click here for donation options.

 Pentagon House In The News